chethan5045/AI-Banking-Customer-Intelligence/part2/README.md

 ## Encoding and Scaling

-The script uses a scikit-learn `Pipeline` with a `ColumnTransformer`.
+The dataset uses a scikit-learn `Pipeline` with a `ColumnTransformer`.

 Ordinal encoding is used for:

 - `education`: `missing < primary < secondary < tertiary`
 - `month`: `jan < feb < ... < dec`

 These columns have a natural order.
-For unordered categorical columns such as `job`, `marital`, `contact`, `poutcome`, and `day`, the script uses one-hot encoding with `drop="first"` to reduce multicollinearity.
+For unordered categorical columns such as `job`, `marital`, `contact`, `poutcome`, and `day`, the dataset uses one-hot encoding with `drop="first"` to reduce multicollinearity.
 One-hot encoding avoids creating a false ordinal relationship, for example pretending that one job category is numerically greater than another.

 `StandardScaler` is fit only inside the training pipeline.
 Fitting the scaler on the full dataset would be data leakage because the scaler would learn test-set means and standard deviations before model evaluation.